Hyperchaotic/weectrl/README.md

 ## weectrl, the library
 ### Functionality
-* Discover devices synchronously or asynchronously (threaded).
+* Discover devices on the network.
 * Retrieve detailed device information.
 * Switch devices on or off.
 * Cache known devices on disk for quick reload.
-* Subscription to state change notifications from devices.
+* Subscription to state change notifications from devices if they're toggled.
 * Uses the Tracing crate for logging.

 ### API examples